ASFHyP3/hyp3/README.md

    pytest -m 'not slow'
    ```
    When writing new tests, please decorate slow tests with `@pytest.mark.slow`
-   (where "slow" is according to your best judgment).
+   (where "slow" is according to your best judgment),
+   particularly any tests that involve making network connections.

 ## Deployment